john-ml/c--/README.md

 Programs can be written by directly modifying the initial memory layout.
 This can be done by including a modified copy of [init_template.h](https://github.com/johnli0135/c--/blob/master/lowlevel/make.py) with the proper instructions filled in.
-For example, the following initialization designed for a VM with word size 4 and memory size 3, will store the string `1111` in memory address `1` (i.e., `MEM_4` .. `MEM_7`):
+For example, the following initialization, designed for a VM with word size 4 and memory size 3, will store the string `1111` in memory address `1` (i.e., `MEM_4` .. `MEM_7`):

 ```C